-Policy 10-2 targets floodways and floodable areas prone to flooding, as flooding is the most significant natural hazard in the Region.
-Floodable Areas prone to flooding (including the "floodable area" as in Figure I:3A) are defined as those areas that would be inundated by a 0.5% AEP annual exceedence probability (1 in 200 year) flood event.
-This is a change from the previously used standard for delineating floodable areas prone to flooding of a 1% AEP annual exceedence probability (1 in 100 year) flood event, in order to take into account the likely effects of climate change.
+Policy 10-2 targets floodways and areas prone to flooding, as flooding is the most significant natural hazard in the Region.
+Areas prone to flooding (including the "floodable area" as in Figure I:3A) are defined as those areas that would be inundated by a 0.5% AEP (1 in 200 year) flood event.
+This is a change from the previously used standard for delineating areas prone to flooding of a 1% AEP (1 in 100 year) flood event, in order to take into account the likely effects of climate change.
 Policy 10-2 generally seeks to avoid residential development and other new activities in areas likely to be affected by flooding, due to the risks to human life and property.
-It is recognised, however, that some activities have a functional constraint necessity to be located in floodable areas prone to flooding (Policy 10-32(a) and Policy 10-2(b)), or that measures mitigation for dwellings and other activities, (for example, access in or outside of floodable areas prone to flooding and building design) can be put in place to avoid any increase in impacts of floods (Policy 10-2(d)(i)).
+It is recognised, however, that some activities have a functional necessity to be located in areas prone to flooding (Policy 10-2(a) and Policy 10-2(b)), or that mitigation for dwellings and other activities (for example, access in or out of areas prone to flooding and building design) can be put in place to avoid any increase in impacts of floods (Policy 10-2(d)(i)).